nishanthkarthik/pf2/README.md

 This is a port of Lamport's structured proof style (pf2) in [typst](https://typst.app/docs/reference/syntax/).
 The goals of this project are to enable writing short, concise proofs with minimal interaction with external tools.

 References to proof steps are checked for validity.
 One may only refer to proof steps which are older siblings or older siblings of ancestors. `#parent` allows referencing the current proof step's parent for assumptions.
-One can complately avoid this check by using the `#refer()` escape hatch.
+One can completely avoid this check by using the `#refer()` escape hatch.

 **Typst**